 Even though we live in the Arizona desert I’ve always wanted a Mud Room.
 While we don’t have lots of snow or rain, we still have coats, shoes, and bags that need a place to be stashed when we come in the house.
+At first I had my heart set on one of them wooden coat stands, but we decided to create our own coat rack, we thought this would be more rewarding.
 Also, a bench to sit on while putting on or taking off shoes.
 Homes aren’t designed here with designated rooms.
 So I had to find a space in my home for a space to function as a mud room.

 The perfect spot was a hallway that connected my kitchen and dining room with doors to the garage and pantry.

 How I turned my hallway into a mudroom and command center

 We covered the wall with beadboard and picture rails.
 Two horizontal boards were added for hooks.
 The hooks hold coats, purses, hats and school backpacks.

 The bench was built using designs we found online (Anna White’s Large Rustic X Bench).
 Because space was limited, a built-in bench wouldn’t fit.
 The narrow bench is perfect plus it can be moved out of the hallway if needed.

 A picture rail was added above the hooks.
 I love my Arizona Home art though I need to add more things to the rail.

 We replaced the pantry door with a plan door and painted it with chalkboard paint.
 The PANTRY words were added with vinyl.